India Well Prepared For Australia: Chhetri

 The two met at the same stage in the 2011 edition with India suffering a 4-0 defeat but captain Sunil Chhetri is confident history will not repeat itself in their Group B clash at the Ahmad Bin Ali Stadium in Al Rayyan.

 “We did not have much knowledge of the Australian team back then.
 Not when compared to the minute details we have now.
-We have watched their friendlies against Palestine and Bahrain, we know which leagues their players are in, and individual clips on them,” Chhetri told the-AIFF.
+We have watched their friendlies against Palestine and Bahrain, we know which leagues their players are in, and individual clips on them,” said Chhetri to the the-AIFF

 “It is a massive tournament for us, purely because we get to rub shoulders with the best in Asia.
 Teams like Australia and Uzbekistan are probably of the World Cup level, so you can test yourself against them,” he said.